 These targets shape our focus and our implementation strategies.
 The targets also guide the Senior Studies improvement team to develop whole school recommendations for improvement.

-Below is an outline of our SSP targets, shaped by recommendations and our 2022 achievements.
+Below is an outline of our 4-year strategic plan goals and targets, shaped by recommendations and our 2022 achievements.
 The targets sit across the two goals within our strategic plan.

 1.1 VCE: